Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/passcode.md

 We can see that is the same word `yaaa`.
 This proves that we have overwritten the value of `passcode1`.
 So, we can overwrite the location at which `scanf()` will read our input for the 1st passcode.
 This is because of the [incorrect usage](#incorrect-usage) of `scanf()`.

-This opens up and exploit path for us.
+This opens up an exploit path for us.

 If we look at the code, we can see that it calls `system()` in order to `cat` out the flag.
 Before that it sets both the real group ID and effective group ID to the current effective group ID.